Quick Links to Info on Page

 4. Double the love with two instant pots!

-Rather than getting a large 8-quart instant pot, you may want to consider getting two smaller 6-quart instant pots for its many benefits.
+Rather than getting a large 8-quart instant pot, you may want to consider getting two smaller 6-quart instant pots for all these benefits:

-- Cook multiple dishes at once – As convenient as they are, sometimes you want more than what you can have in a one-pot meal.
-Having two instant pots allows you make two dishes at once so you can have, for example, a main entree AND dessert.
+- Cook multiple dishes at once – As convenient as they are, sometimes you want more than a one-pot meal.
+Having two instant pots means you make two dishes at once allow you to have, for example, a main entree AND dessert.

 - Easier to meal prep – You’ll also love having multiple pots if you are meal planner, since you can cook more batches faster.
 Btw, if you are looking for a meal planning printable to streamline your meal plans, you’ll love this version.